smackers/lockpwn/README.md

 ## How to use

+The input to lockpwn is a concurrent C program translated to the Boogie intermediate verification language using the SMACK LLVM-to-Boogie translator.

 Given an input ${PROGRAM} in Boogie, do the following:

 ```
 .\lockpwn.exe ${PROGRAM}.bpl
 ```

+The output is an instrumented Boogie program that can be fed to the Corral bug-finder.

+## Tool options

 Use /v for verbose mode or /v2 for super verbose mode.
 Use /time for timing information.